 Students taking this course may be given knowledge of how public health reform is associated with economics.
 The effects of the economy on public health and financial tactics may be discussed throughout this class.

-Doctorate programs for the generalist path are found more commonly than other specialization.
-These programs have been implemented to encourage a more refined look into the public health sector without giving undue attention to any particular field or specialty.
+Doctorate programs for the generalist path have been implemented to encourage a more refined look into the public health sector without giving undue attention to any particular field or specialty.
 At this level, students may be familiarized with the most effective methods of communication, research, theory development, and creation strategies necessary for the creation of the most effective public health programs.

 Who is the Doctorate of Public Health for?

-The standard Doctorate in Public Health – Generalist program requires students to complete 78 credit hours on average.
-In addition to the coursework requirement, most doctoral-level programs mandate 1-2 residencies, which consist of in-person training to assist with gaining a better understanding of what goes into the development of public health programs.
+The standard Doctorate in Public Health – Generalist program varies in credit requirements.
+In addition to the coursework requirement, many doctoral-level programs mandate 1-2 residencies, which consist of in-person training to assist with gaining a better understanding of what goes into the development of public health programs.
 Residency requirements in online education can sometimes require students to set up their experience through school-approved agencies.
 Some universities may also provide students with options to choose from.

 The coursework in this degree program begins with research-oriented studies and individual assignments that allow students to research relevant topics of choice.
 The independent learning experience can prepare students for the work that they may be responsible for in the field.
 While the coursework can differ between universities, most common core classes are similar, if not the same, for most universities.
 Some of the core courses are listed below.